nexusformat/definitions/manual/source/design.rst

 The shape of instrument components can be described using the :ref:`NXoff_geometry` class. ``NXoff_geometry`` is a polygon-based description, based on the open OFF format.
-Conversion between OFF files and the NeXus description is straightforward allows geometry to be defined or viewed in CAD software or 3D Viewing tools such as Geomview (http://www.geomview.org/).
-OFF files can also be used to define the shape of components in McStas.
+Conversion between OFF files and the NeXus description is straightforward.
+This is beneficial as existing tools can use, view or manipulate the geometry in OFF files.
+CAD software, for example `FreeCAD <https://www.freecadweb.org/>`_, can be used to define the geometry.
+3D rendering tools such as `Geomview <http://www.geomview.org/>`_ can be used to view the geometry. `McStas <http://www.mcstas.org/>`_ can use OFF files to define the shape of components for scattering simulations.

 The example OFF file show below defines a cube.
 The first line containing numbers defines: the number of vertices, the number of faces (polygons) making